-By letter dated November 27, 2012, Entergy Operations, Inc. (the licensee), provided a response to Enclosure 3 of the 50.54(f) letter Required Response Item 2, for Arkansas Nuclear One, Unit 1 (ANO-1).
-By letter dated September 30, 2013, the licensee submitted an updated walkdown report to include the results of nine deferred items that were inaccessible during the first inspection.
+By letter dated November 27, 2012, Entergy Nuclear Operations, Inc. (the licensee) provided a response to Enclosure 3 of the 50.54(f) letter Required Response Item 2, for the James A. FitzPatrick Nuclear Power Plant (JAF).
 The NRC staff reviewed the walkdown report and determined that additional supplemental information would assist the staff in completing its review.
-By letter dated November 1, 2013, the NRC staff requested additional information to gain a better understanding of the processes and procedures used by the licensee in conducting the walkdowns and walk-bys.
-The licensee responded to the NRC staff request by letter dated November 26, 2013.
+By letter dated November 1, 2013, the staff requested additional information to gain a better understanding of the processes and procedures used by the licensee in conducting the walkdowns and walk-bys.
+The licensee responded to the staff request by letter dated December 2, 2013.